alleaffengaffen/tevbox/README.md

 - performance of cloud-based IDEs is often rather poor or insufficient (for running local dev instances of things)
 - control of the network stack is often not given (e.g no public IP or direct access to services exposed on your machine)
 - they usually stop working when you are inactive for some time (e.g they are session-based)
-- you have no idea what's all running on your IDE machine
+- you have no idea what's all running on your IDE machine nor could one call it minimal

 Of course they are usually way better integrated than everything you could possibly engineer, but I still do have my own solution how I can create a fresh cloud server ready to code and tinker on.